susielu/d3-legend/README.md

 ### Using just the minified file

-You must inclue the [d3 library](http://d3js.org/) before including the legend file.
+You must include the [d3 library](http://d3js.org/) before including the legend file.
 Then you can simply add the compiled js file to your website:

 - d3-legend.min.js
 - d3-legend.js (Human readable version)